Watering Your Lawn

 If you are watering your flowers and baskets, please remember that your lawn is a plant too, and therefore it requires just as much water.

 There is not a particular time of day that is best to water your lawn.
 However, if possible it is preferable to avoid watering a lawn in direct sunlight.
 Watering your lawn in the morning or early evening is usually the preferred time as there is less chance of direct sunlight.
 Please remember that any amount of water added to your lawn will contribute to helping it to recover.

 If the surface of the lawn is very compact and hard, water may run off and not penetrate the surface level.
 A lawn can even become hydrophobic, resulting in it repelling any surface water and reducing the ability for water to make it to the lower root zone.

 Lawn Master can test for this problem and we can apply a wetting agent to your lawns to combat the problem.
 One or two applications per year can help to make the best use of water on your lawn.
 Wetting agents effectively turn your lawn into a sponge, making better use of even the smallest amount of water.

-If we apply an over-seed application with a pre-seeder fertiliser, the lawn needs to be kept wet on a daily basis.
-A few minutes of watering everyday is sufficient enough to make the seed and feed work.
+After completing an over-seed application, the lawn needs to be kept damp on a daily basis.
+A few minutes of watering, preferably a few times a day is sufficient enough to allow the seed to germinate and grow successfully.

 If you use our Regener8 lawn process, it is crucial that you keep your lawns watered daily until full germination is completed.
 It is recommended that for the best results from the Regener8 product, a sprinkler should be used to give a larger spread for the water out of a hose pipe.

 How much does it cost to water a lawn?

-For a property that is on a water meter, with an average sized lawn, the cost of watering is approximately £1 per week.
+For a property with an average sized lawn, the cost of watering is approximately £1 per week.
 If you are not prepared to invest in the cost of watering, many of the treatments that we provide may not be as effective as they could be.